-Normally we would try and teach you some decent Dutch words (or maybe seven) in an article on the Dutch language.
-However, some Dutch words are just not meant to be translated, making it harder for the Non-Dutch speakers to ever truly get a sense of all this Dutch mambo jumbo.
+Normally we would try and teach you some decent Dutch words (or maybe seven).
+However, some Dutch words are just not meant to be translated, making it harder for non-Dutch speakers to get a sense of all this Dutch mambo jumbo.

 Let’s take a look at these untranslatable Dutch words.
 We will give you a literal translation, and try to find the best way to describe what it means in English — we’ll probably throw in a pun or two along the way.
-(Luckily that is not hard as they are littered with puns anyway). 🤷♀️
+(Luckily, that’s not hard as they are littered with puns anyway). 🤷♀️

 The word afbellen roughly translates to “calling it off.”
 It usually refers to when you cancel on a friend last-minute, often because you would rather be in bed watching Netflix alone. 🛋

 But, it can also refer to the act of calling people to cancel.
-Like when you have to call your Oma and six cousins to cancel that kaasstroopwafel (get-together) you had planned with your family.
+Like when you have to call your grandma and six cousins to cancel that kaasstroopwafel (get-together) you had planned with your family.
 So you can say “Ik ben de hele familie aan het afbellen.”
+(I’m cancelling the whole family gathering).

 Afblazen literally means “blow-off.”
 It is very similar to the above and might even be a better fit for rearranging for that solo Netflix and chill.

-Plaatsvervangende schaamte is the feeling of shame you experience caused by someone else’s (stupid) actions.🤦♂️ It’s that feeling you get when you see your President making a fool of himself in a press conference (a hypothetical situation of course).
+It’s that feeling you get when you see your President making a fool of himself in a press conference (a completely hypothetical situation of course).

-When digging through the possible meaning of these words I found the term “vicarious shame” which is an interesting way of putting it.
+When digging through the possible meaning of these words, we found the term “vicarious shame” which is another interesting way of putting it.

-“Leedvermaak” is the act of enjoying some else’s misfortune. 😈 You have probably heard of the infamous German version of the phrase — “schadenfreude”.
-This idea may be applicable to your feelings about a few political figures (not naming any so don’t “@” me)
+You have probably heard of the infamous German version of the phrase — “schadenfreude”.
+This idea may be applicable to your feelings about a few political figures (not naming any, so don’t “@” us)!

 This word is literally translated as “out-sicking” — meaning when you are sick, you let the illness take its course as you get some rest until it is over.🌡

-If you want to hear it from a real Dutchie, Elisette puts it way better than I could. 😉
+If you want to hear it from a real Dutchie, Elisette puts it way better than we could. 😉

 Bouwvak has not so much to do with Bouwvakkersdecolleté (Builder’s bum), but for obvious reasons, it’s wise not to mix these two up.